Moulik-Budhiraja/instagram-chat-bot-with-python-and-selenium/readme.md

 * !spam (text, # of times to send)
 * !add (command name, command output)

-It is recommended that the python file is placed in it's own folder

 If login fails delete "login info.json" and try again